n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 "_Consonant_,Halant" for pre-base consonants, but "Halant,_Consonant_"
 for post-base consonants.

+The old Indic shaping model also did not recognize the `BLWF_MODE_PRE_AND_POST` shaping characteristic.
+Instead, all scripts were treated as if they followed the `BLWF_MODE_POST_ONLY` characteristic.
+In other words, below-base form substitutions were only applied to consonants after the base consonant.

 In addition, left-side dependent vowel marks
 (matras) were not repositioned during the final reordering stage.
 For `<deva>`, `<beng>`, `<gujr>`, `<guru>`, `<knda>`, `<orya>`, and `<telu>` text, the left-side matra was always positioned at the beginning of the syllable.
 For `<mlym>` and `<taml>` text, the left-side matra was positioned immediately before the base consonant.

 ### Advice for handling fonts with old Indic features only ###